-The CBE department conducts a cooperative program with a number of chemical processing companies.
 The program provides an opportunity for students enrolled in chemical engineering to gain practical experience while working toward their B.S. degrees.
 Co-op work arrangements are with companies located throughout the U.S., but the majority are in Iowa and Minnesota.